Who We Support

 - Specific questions you want to address or thoughts about how you want to improve your work during your appointment

-- An open mind and willingness to respond to the tutor
+- An open mind and willingness to collaborate actively with the consultant during the appointment

 - An encouraging and supportive environment for talking about your writing